 Many warehouse managers neglect savings from inbound flows.
 For instance, look to make savings on equipment that could be used for receiving and put-away, ensuring an efficient process from inbound trailers to storage location.
 Work with your suppliers to get an ASN in advance.
 Also work with statistical models for inbound audits to learn which suppliers need extra attention.

-By definition, handling an increased numbers of articles adds to the cost of picking.
+By definition, handling an increased number of articles adds to the cost of picking.
 In the first instance the answer may simply be adding an extra shift.
 Look particularly at how to pick smaller and larger items.
 Should they be in the same location?
 Or separated?
 And how can you minimize travel times, to keep pick areas as dense as possible?
 As labour costs increase, start to look at automation and semi-automatic picking solutions.
-Read more about how error picking costs money here!

 Implementing the right WMS simplifies all the above activities.
 This will give you faster processes, greater inventory reliability, error reduction and a better returns process.
 The result is greater internal efficiency, improved traceability and a lot more simplicity for everyone concerned in the logistics process.

-Following these five points will go a long way to improving profitability while giving customers an excellent buying experience – key in making them come back for more.
+Following these five points will go a long way to improving profitability while giving customers an excellent buying experience – the key to making them come back for more.